 return TRUE;

-This function eliminates brief overlaps of time intervals, as created for instance by slurs interpreted as _legato() performance controls when importing MusicXML scores — read details.
-It also eliminates notes with durations less than $min_dur optionaly set to 500 milliseconds.
-Thus, for instance, brief notes such as ‘C5’, ‘B4’, ‘Eb5’ etc. will be discarded.
+This function eliminates brief overlaps of time intervals, such as those created by slurs interpreted as _legato() performance controls when importing MusicXML scores — see details.
+It also eliminates notes with durations less than $min_dur, optionally set to 500 milliseconds.
+For example, short notes such as 'C5', 'B4', 'Eb5', etc., are discarded.
 Finally, it checks that $overlap is greater than a fraction of the smallest duration, with $ratio set to 0.25 by default.
-Another option which is not shown here is the maximum tonal distance berween two notes, set to 11 semitones by default.
+Another option, not shown here, is the maximum tonal distance between two notes, which is set to 11 semitones by default.

 The conditions for matching melodic intervals are similar: